Statistical Frameworks for Oncology Dose-Finding Designs with Late-Onset Toxicities: A Review: Practical Considerations

 \subsection{Enrollment and Suspension}

-Many existing designs (e.g., 3+3, mTPI, BOIN, TITE-BOIN and POD-TPI) employ a cohort-based enrollment, in which more than one patient (and typically three patients) are enrolled as a cohort.
+Many existing designs (e.g., 3+3, mTPI, BOIN, TITE-BOIN, TITE-TPI, and POD-TPI) employ a cohort-based enrollment, in which more than one patient (and typically three patients) are enrolled as a cohort.
 The patients in the same cohort are always treated by the same dose.
-Cohort-based enrollment is especially necessary for complete-data designs, as the trial can take exceedingly long to complete if each patient has to wait for the completion of the DLT assessment for the previous patient.
+Cohort-based enrollment is especially helpful for complete-data designs, as the trial can take exceedingly long to complete if each patient has to wait for the completion of the DLT assessment for the previous patient.
 Cohort-based enrollment can also help avoid overly fast dose escalation and can be more convenient for trial administration.
 For most existing designs, a common cohort size is 2 to 4.
-Cohort-based enrollment is not necessary for time-to-event designs.
-The trial speed is no longer a concern, since new patients can be enrolled when some previous outcomes are pending.
-The potentially fast dose escalation might be a concern, and as a result, some time-to-event-design trials have implemented minimum cohort sizes, e.g., at least 2 or 3 patients must receive a dose level before an escalation can be permitted.
-Other suspension rules have also been proposed to restrict potentially aggressive decisions, which we discuss next.

-For time-to-event designs, the dose assignment decision for a new patient may be uncertain and risky if the toxicity outcomes of many previous patients are still pending.
+For time-to-event designs, the dose-assignment decision for a new patient may be uncertain and risky if the toxicity outcomes of many previous patients have not yet been observed.
 For example, three patients have been treated at the lowest dose and have been followed up for a while, but none of them have completed the DLT assessment.
 In this case, it might be too conservative to treat the fourth patient at the lowest dose as it might be subtherapeutic, but it is also too risky to treat the fourth patient at a higher dose as no safe outcome has been observed.
-Therefore, it may be more sensible to temporarily suspend the trial until at least one outcome has been observed, although trial suspension is not necessary from a purely statistical modeling perspective.
+Therefore, it may be more sensible to temporarily suspend the trial until at least one outcome at the current dose has been observed.
+Reflecting this situation, a possible suspension rule is the following. \begin{description} [noitemsep,leftmargin=*] \item[Suspension Rule 1] Suppose the current dose is $d$.
+If $n_d + m_d = 0$, suspend enrollment. \end{description}